Akkeyre/Solar-tracker/README.md

 # Solar-tracker
-A solar tracker that is designed by me and my friends.
+A solar tracker that is designed by me.